RitchieLab/biofilter/tests/issues/b15_biofilter_group_annotation/README.md

 Another factor reducing the number of genes in the filter output is the presence of genes registered as `biopolymers` but without associated groups for the three sources analyzed (GO, REACTOME, and KEGG).
 This information is tracked in the `group_biopolymer` table, and the absence of group associations directly impacts the filtering process.

----

-### Filter Flow Summary

-A summary of the filter flow is available below, with additional details in the file **Analysis_run_1.xlsx**.
+A summary of the filter flow from first run:

-Number of Genes
 - (=) 55,889 Input Ensembl Genes Codes
 - (-) 22,673 Not found in biopolymer_name table
 - (-)    114 Ambiguous Genes